Vehicle Oil Types

 Darker oil indicates it is doing its job, pulling contaminants out of the moving parts.
 Be worried If you don’t see a change in color between changes.
 This could indicate the oil isn’t doing its job or may not be circulating properly throughout your engine and pulling out metal bits, impurities, and the like.

 You Should Wait to Switch to Synthetic Oils Late in Your Vehicle’s Life Cycle

 Single-weight oils lack the detergents found in synthetic oils.
 Over time, sludge can build up in the engine.
 If you change over to synthetic multi-viscosity oil abruptly, you may loosen all of that sludge all at once.
 This will lead to engine fouling and could damage your vehicle.
-You can make the change, but you’ll need to do it gradually.
+You can change, but you’ll need to do it gradually.
 You will want to mix in a synthetic blend or high-mileage conventional between the two for a gradual progression.

 Lengthen the Time Between Oil Changes – Use an Auto Transport Service!

 One way to minimize oil changes is to avoid driving long distances in one big go.
 Number 1 Auto Transport can help you with this, especially if you make a long-distance move or move a vehicle to another car dealer.
 By shipping your vehicle with Number 1 Auto Transport, you don’t put those extra miles on it, and you don’t needlessly reduce the period you can go between oil changes.
-If you’re the end-user, that means hundreds of miles are not wasted.
-If you’re a dealer, it could mean not having to perform another service before sale.
+If you’re the end-user, hundreds of miles are not wasted.
+If you’re a dealer, it could mean not having to perform another service before the sale.
 So drop us a line, and help prolong your car, truck, or SUV’s life!